 On the other hand, heated seat pads do seem to work well.
 If your van has a 12V socket in the rear as well as the dashboard, then you could quite cosy sitting on one of these with a blanket or sleeping bag wrapped around you.

 If you wild camp or won’t have electricity, you’ll need either a built-in diesel or propane heater (see the next section) or a portable gas (propane or butane) heater.
-These portable heaters are not ideal and we really don’t recommend them for inside a campervan because of the very high risk of carbon monoxide poisoning and fire.
+These simple heaters are not ideal and we really don’t recommend them for inside a campervan because of the very high risk of carbon monoxide poisoning and fire.

 If you really must have one, make sure you get an excellent CO monitor and always have plenty of ventilation.
 Never leave it unattended.
 As well as the danger of fumes, all gas heaters produce a lot of condensation.